Vertrieb

 • Affiliate marketing

-Getting prospecting right will take work but there are ways you improve your chances of getting it right.
+Getting sales prospecting right will always take work but there are ways you can improve your chances of success.

-Here are 11 ways you can up your prospecting game to win deals in no time:
+Here are 11 ways you can use sales prospecting tools and strategies to win deals in no time:

 1. Hone your sales pitch